kinotiodotio/drowser/README.md

 A easy way to implement and write Selenium with TypeScript using Deno 🦕

+> Note: This project is under development and is not yet ready for production use.
+Please use it with caution and report any issues or bugs you encounter.

 ## Features

 - Easy handling on driver side web browser to isolate each test ✅.